aliyun/aliyun-cli/docs/en/integrations.md

 | `1` | General execution failure |
 | `2` | Usage error, structured Agent error, or Machine Help request error |
 | `3` | Failure accompanied by a CLI recovery tip |

+Configuration loading failures, including malformed configuration files or a missing current profile, exit with status `1` before command execution.
+In AI mode, these startup errors are a single JSON envelope on stderr; otherwise their existing human-readable output is preserved. stdout remains empty.
+Startup mode resolution honors explicit opt-out, explicit opt-in, the AI-mode environment override, automatic Agent integration, and saved AI settings, in that order.
+The startup message does not echo configuration contents; inspect the local configuration to diagnose the underlying problem.

 For request inspection without invoking the API, `--cli-dry-run-json` emits structured request details. `--cli-dry-run` is the human-readable form.